-[The links in this article are Amazon Affiliate links.
-If you click these and make a purchase from Amazon, I will receive a small commission at no extra cost to you.
-Thanks for your support!]
+[This post contains Amazon Affiliate links; if you make a purchase from Amazon after going there through my links, I receive a small commission at no extra cost to you.
+Thanks.]

 I’ll never forget what one of my college professors told me when I was studying to become a teacher.
 She said the number one factor in our effectiveness as teachers would be the relationships we built with our students.
 She felt so strongly about this that she paused, looked around so she could make eye contact with every person in the room, then repeated it: “More important than anything else you do as a teacher is the relationship you build with your students.”